 Committees may include standing committees, strategic goal committees, ad hoc committees, or task forces.
 Standing and strategic goal committees have long term goals and objectives.
 Task force and ad hoc committees are developed for one particular purpose, and are disbanded once their objective has been reached.

-All Committees and Goal Teams are responsible to submit an annual Goals Plan to be addressed by the group in the upcoming year, as well as reports as directed by the NCPMC Chair and also in compliance with the Meetings Section IV.

 3.4.1 Each committee will be directed by a chair.
 The chair of a committee will be appointed for a one-year term.
 The NCPMC Chair will appoint committee chairs at the beginning of his / her term.
 The current chair can be reappointed, or a new chair selected.
 Board representatives may be asked by the NCPMC Chair or Committee Chair to serve on one or more committees.
 Each committee should have at least one Member-at-Large assigned as chair or liaison to the Executive Council.